Python-SIP/sip/doc/directives.rst

     transferred to C/C++ and *sipPy* associated with *sipTransferObj*.
 The code can choose to interpret these changes in any way.

+void \*\*sipUserStatePtr
+    This is a pointer through which the convertor can store additional state information.
+Any value set will be passed to the code defined by the corresponding :directive:`%ReleaseCode` directive invoked by a call to :c:func:`sipReleaseTypeUS()`.

 The handwritten code must explicitly return an ``int`` the meaning of which depends on the value of ``sipIsErr``.